 The course builds on policy content offered in the foundation year and in selected specialist year courses.
-The course provides students with knowledge, skills and abilities for understanding the interrelationship between developments in health policy, the health care delivery system and social work practice.
-Diversity, inequality, social and economic justice are continuing themes of study in the advanced concentration year.
-Prerequisite: SOCW 555, 570.
+The course provides students with knowledge, skills, and abilities for understanding the interrelationship between developments in health policy, the health care delivery system, and social work practice.
+Diversity, inequality, and social and economic justice are continuing themes of study in the specialist year.